harshabose/interpolation/README.md

 ## Motivation

 This file is part of a larger project aiming to provide specialised tool to automate pre-conceptual and conceptual design stages of an aircraft or Unmanned Aerial Vehicle (UAV).
-Checkout other tools in my profile and include tools for propulsion system layout analysis, parametric analysis, optimisation and parallel-computing techniques.
+Check out other tools in my profile including tools  propulsion system layout analysis, parametric analysis, optimisation and parallel-computing techniques.
 This file is developed to aid rapid calculation of aerodynamic data of a airfoil at any given angle of attack, reynolds number and mach number.
 An example case is given below.

 ## Key Feature

 - Optimised to work with large data sets and multi-variable data.
-- Memory effecient impletation of data-set storing and cache management.
+- Memory efficient implementation of data-set storing and cache management.
 - Uses Eigen C++ library to perform mathematical complex operations (a copy of Eigen 3.4 is provided)
 - Offers multiple methods for adding training data:
   - Using Eigen vectors for function and variable data.